 - ¼ cup butter flavored coconut oil or butter

 - Strain pan drippings and add enough water or stock to make 2 cups.
 Place in a pot and reduce the liquid to thicken a bit by boiling down for about ten minutes.

 - Add onion to liquid and finely puree with a stick blender or high speed blender.
 Cook the onion for a few minutes to further reduce the liquid.

-- Remove from heat and slowly pour about 1/4 cup of the hot liquid into the egg yolks while whisking to temper them.
+- (To prevent cooking the egg, the hot liquid needs to be incorporated into the egg yolk very slowly) Remove from heat and slowly pour about ¼ cup of the hot liquid into the egg yolks while whisking to temper them.
 Gently pour the egg yolk mixture into the hot liquid in the pot while whisking.

 - Continue to whisk and simmer the gravy liquid.
 Whisk in the coconut oil or butter and stir until smooth.
 You can continue to simmer.
 Butter tends to thicken the gravy better than coconut oil, but the gravy will thicken more as it cools with the coconut oil.

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.